W1LDN16H7/W1LDN16H7/README.md

 ### 🚀 **What I Love Doing:**
-- 📱 **Android Development** - Building native apps with Kotlin and modern architecture patterns
-- 🌐 **Full Stack Web Development** - Creating responsive and interactive web applications
+- 🌐 **Full Stack Web Development** - Creating responsive and interactive web applications using springboot,react and nodejs and deplying to k8s and cloud.
-- 🛠️ **DevOps & Infrastructure** - Learning CI/CD pipelines and cloud deployments (still growing here!)
+- 🛠️ **DevOps & Infrastructure** - Building CI/CD pipelines and cloud deployments and building, managing infrastructure as code..
 - 🤖 **AI Integration** - Finding ways to make AI useful in everyday applications
-- 🔧 **Open Source Contribution** - Contributing to community projects and sharing my own work
+- 🔧 **Open Source Contribution** - Contributing to community projects and sharing my own work and creating awesome tools.
+- 📱 **Android Development** - Building native apps with Kotlin and java and modern architecture patterns

 ## 📊 GitHub Analytics & Performance